Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 One step at a time.

-You don’t need to do everything perfectly.
+You do not need to do everything perfectly.

-You just need a way to do the right things, consistently enough, for long enough, that they start to work.
+You just need a way to do the right things consistently enough, for long enough, that they start to work.

 Comments